 In 2022-23 the GLA was the sole limited partner and accounted for LTLF LP as a subsidiary in the GLA Group accounts.
 On 29 June 2023 LTLF LP admitted five new limited partners (LP) -Mayor's Office for Policing and Crime (MOPAC), London Fire Commissioner (LFC), London Legacy Development Corporation (LLDC), London Pension Fund Authority (LPFA) and Transport for London (TfL).
 The ability of the GLA to control LTLF LP's key financial and operating activities was undertaken and the assessment concluded that the admission of the new LPs diluted GLA's control of LTLF LP from full control to one of significant influence.
-GLA derecognised the subsidiary in the Group Accounts and accounted for a realised gain of £16.8m in the CIES and a reduction in the Authority's share of the core commitment and loan investments held.
+GLA derecognised the subsidiary in the Group Accounts and there was no gain or loss on deconsolidation.